This Santa Fe Pork and Black Bean Stew is a wonderfully warming stew for cold fall and winter days.

-We are using canned black beans in this recipe, but you could easily use dry beans, if you cooked them ahead.
-See our recommendations for good brands of canned black beans, and instructions on how to cook dry beans on our Black Bean Burrito Bowl recipe.
+We are using canned black beans in this recipe, but you could easily use dry beans if you cook them ahead.
+Here's how to make beans on the stovetop or in a pressure cooker.

 This recipe makes a relatively small batch for a stew (serves 4).
 You can easily double the recipe to make a larger batch.